dotnet/roslynator/docs_old/how-to-configure-ruleset-file.md

-﻿# How to: Configure Ruleset File
+﻿# How to Configure Ruleset File

 ## New csproj format (.NET Core, .NET Standard)